Wildlife Holidays in Spain and Portugal

 Iberian Wildlife Tours in Spain and Portugal - for the wildlife holiday or natural history tour of a lifetime

-Extremadura - birds
+Extremadura - birds and birding

 Birds of Extremadura, Spain - European Roller © John Muddeman European Roller Coracias garrulus © John Muddeman